illusion12321/orchestrate-php/README.md

 // )

-// Of course, it gets interesting on List objects like Search:
+// Of course, it gets interesting on List objects like Search

 $results = $application->search('collection', 'title:"The Title*"');

-// you can iterate over the results directly! foreach ($results as $item) {
+// where you can iterate over the results directly! foreach ($results as $item) {

     // get its values